 “Can you draft an executive summary for our mobile banking app PRD, highlighting the key points from each section?”

-Best Practices for Building PRDs with Assembly
+Best Practices for Building PRDs with Factory

 1. Start with Clear Objectives: Define your product goals clearly before diving into detailed requirements.